-Woodwork, just a few blocks from my hotel at 10132 100th Street in the historic McLeod building has a great ambiance about it.
+Woodwork, just a few blocks from the Fairmont at 10132 100th Street in the historic McLeod building has a great ambiance about it.
 The southern US inspired food from the swoon worthy meatball to the kale salad with an apple cider, Dijon mustard and olive oil dressing to my brisket with corn grits was memorable.
 I would visit Edmonton again just so I could eat here.

 I’d also suggest the Little Brick Café and General Store, in the Riverdale Neighbourhood.
 Housed in the historic J.B.
 Little home, in what was once the centre of the Edmonton brickworks industry, it is now a great place for coffees, breakfast or a light lunch.